A Central Valley town dishes up a bit of history, a new university, and hearty dining.

 So, increasingly, do Merced’s restaurants.
 You can still savor traditional hearty fare at the 55-year-old Branding Iron on West 16th Street, where the walls are decorated with livestock brands, the plates heaped with steaks, and the after-dinner mints shaped like cowboy boots.

 But you could make an equally delicious meal of a Vietnamese sandwich from Main Street’s Kialee Market, or a bowl of spicy shrimp-laden tom yum soup at Thai Star, where owner Manirath Ophaso cooks with homegrown organic vegetables.
 The pineapple pastries at Panaderia Olmos are a tasty Mexican alternative to pie.
 Even harder to resist: the sweet potato pie at the Soul Food Cafe, as well as its barbecued ribs and thick, crunchy fried okra.
+They also dish up frog legs, fried catfish, peach cobbler, and collard greens.
+(209) 726-1510.
 You’ll find the café on Yosemite Parkway on the way out of town—though once you taste the okra, you might decide to stay.

 Photography courtesy Ellen Lou

 This article was first published in January 2008.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.